java-do/HigumaDuke/README.md

 ## License

-Copyright (c) 2015, Noriko Kojima and Java do
-All rights reserved.
+Copyright (c) 2015, Noriko Kojima and Hokkaido Java Engineer Group All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: